you915/10-Time-Series-Analysis/README.md

 * In-sample data is data that the model was trained on (training data).

 - - -

-### Submission

-* Create Jupyter Notebooks for the analysis and host the notebooks on GitHub.

-* Include a markdown that summarizes your models and findings and include this report in your GitHub repo.

-* Submit the link to your GitHub project to Bootcampspot.

----

 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.